Fist of Legend: Miramax

 With regard to footage, this version deletes the final moments of students training and contains a brand new set of opening (animated) and closing credits in English, abandoning the previous ones completely.
+The international version also gives the wrong date for the story, stating that it takes place in 1937.
+The film is actually set in 1914, at the outbreak of World War I.

 Taiwan

 Compared to the Hong Kong version, the 106-minute Mandarin-dubbed Taiwanese version contains the following footage: